henszac/AI-Anime-2D-3D-Image-Creator-PHP/README.md

 # DISCLAIMER 📜

-**THIS APPLICATION ("AI Realistic Image Creator") HAS BEEN CREATED FOR EDUCATIONAL AND LEARNING PURPOSES AND SHOULD BE USED ETHICALLY AND RESPONSIBLY IN COMPLIANCE WITH ALL LAWS OF YOUR COUNTRY.**
+**THIS APPLICATION ("AI Anime 2D and 3D Image Creator") HAS BEEN CREATED FOR EDUCATIONAL AND LEARNING PURPOSES AND SHOULD BE USED ETHICALLY AND RESPONSIBLY IN COMPLIANCE WITH ALL LAWS OF YOUR COUNTRY.**